Paul Johnson (American politician)

 Paul Edward Johnson Jr. (born July 6, 1959, in Phoenix, Arizona) is an American politician from the state of Arizona.
 Johnson was the mayor of Phoenix from 1990 to 1994.
 Johnson grew up in Sunnyslope.
 Johnson was the Democratic nominee for Governor of Arizona in 1998, losing in a landslide to incumbent Governor Jane Dee Hull.
 He later left the Democratic Party and became an independent.
-In 2025, Johnson became chairman of the Arizona No Labels Party.
+In 2025, Johnson became chairman of the Arizona Independent Party.

 Johnson attended Sunnyslope grade school and graduated from Sunnyslope High School.
 Johnson took almost a decade to earn his undergraduate degree as he worked days and went to school at night.
 He majored in history at Arizona State University and received a Bachelor of Arts in Business Administration from the University of Phoenix.
 Paul also attended the Harvard Kennedy School executive program.

 Early life and education

 Paul Edward Johnson Jr. was born in Phoenix, Arizona on July 6, 1959.
 Johnson grew up in Sunnyslope, an urban poverty pocket area inside of Phoenix.
 Sunnyslope was established as Target Area F, an area designated as slum and blight for federal funds.

 Johnson graduated from attended Sunnyslope grade school, and Sunnyslope High School.
 Johnson took almost a decade to earn his undergraduate degree as he worked days and went to school at night.
 He graduated from Arizona State University with a major in history and received an MSBA from the University of Phoenix.
 Paul also attended the Harvard Kennedy School executive program.